-- (a) The 12 League teams will be divided into 3 divisions.
-Teams will play each team in their respective division 4 times and play each team in opposing divisions 2 times for a season total of 28 games. - (1) East Division: Cedar Rapids, Dubuque, Quad City and Waterloo. - (2) Central Division: Ames, Des Moines Capitals, Des Moines Oak Leafs and Mason City. - (3) West Division: Kansas City, Lincoln, Omaha and Sioux City.
+- (a) The 13 League teams will be divided into 3 divisions and play a 32-game schedule.
+Teams will play each team in their respective division 4 times and play each team in opposing divisions 2 times.
+Teams in the Central and East divisions will play 2 additional interdivision games. - (1) East Division: Cedar Rapids, Dubuque, Quad City and Waterloo. - (2) Central Division: Ames, Des Moines Capitals, Des Moines Oak Leafs and Mason City. - (3) West Division: Fremont, Kansas City, Lincoln, Omaha and Sioux City.